-There are currently more than 9,000 reviews on the Uqora website, with more than 8,000 5-star reviews.
+There are currently more than 13,000 reviews on the Uqora website, with more than 11,000 5-star reviews.
 There are only a few negative reviews on the site.
-The consensus is that their products, mainly Target, work effectively to help prevent UTIs.
+The consensus is that Uqora products, mainly Target, work effectively to help prevent UTIs.

-The age groups of the women reviewing the products range from 21 to 80 years old, so the products appear to be helpful for most age groups.
-A lot of testimonials claim that Target changed their life and that they’d recommend it to other women.
+Reviewers range from 21 to 80 years old, so the products appear to be used by most age groups.
+A lot of testimonials claim that Target changed their life and that they’d recommend it to others.

 A common complaint is that the product is overpriced, considering you can purchase D-mannose and multivitamins separately for cheaper.

-Uqora also doesn’t specify which D-mannose they use, and since most D-mannose on the market is made from corn, it’s a possible allergen for many.
+Uqora also doesn’t specify which D-mannose they use.
+Since most D-mannose on the market is made from corn, it’s a possible allergen for many people.